sberdevices/vps-sdk-ios/README.md

 ```

 ### SwiftUI
-For better use in SwiftUI, you can use the MVVM architecture.
-Create a reference to the ViewModel class in the main VIEW structure.
-In the ViewModel, place the vps service and subscribe to the VPSServiceDelegate protocol.
-You can now manage the VPSservice using the ViewModel.
-But we must not forget about the method of updating frames.
-Since we are using ARSCNView and it is not displayed automatically in the VIEW, we need to create a new VIEW structure according to the UIViewRepresentable protocol.
-Inside, create a link to the ViewModel.
-Assign your ViewModel as the ARSCNView delegate.
-Subscribe the ViewModel to the ARSCNViewDelegate protocol.
-Now you can call the `frameUpdated()` method inside the ViewModel in `func renderer(_ renderer: SCNSceneRenderer, updateAtTime time: TimeInterval)`.
+For better use in SwiftUI, you should use the MVVM architecture.
+Here is a quick example:
 ```swift
 struct ContentView: View {
     @StateObject var vm = ViewModel()